Marco Furini, University of Modena and Reggio Emilia, Italy, firstname.lastname@example.org

 - Regular papers should be up to 6 pages in length.

-- PhD track papers should be up to 2 pages in length.
+- WIP and PhD track papers should be 4 pages in length.

 - Previously published work may not be submitted, nor may the work be concurrently submitted to any other conference or journal.
 Such papers will be rejected without review.